cloudmesh-community/book/chapters/class/516/week3-arch.md

 ## Working Ahead

 Obviously we will be introducing you to some more advanced concepts that are not yet finalized in the books.
-You can certainly use documents form the internet to learn about such concepts.
+You can certainly use documents from the internet to learn about such concepts.

 Concepts we will need are listed in the Syllabus.